-This macro subtheme of 'facilitators of success' represented a minority of respondents (27%), and subsequently accounts for the smallest grouping of themes, totalling 292 with no meso or micro subthemes.
-However, MAXMaps were used to demonstrate the most common co-occurring themes (Figure 7.2.7).
+Implementation facilitators from staff/organisational perspectives This macro subtheme of 'facilitators of success' represented a minority of respondents (27%), and subsequently accounts for the smallest grouping of themes, totalling 292 with no meso or micro subthemes.
+However, MAXMaps were used to demonstrate the most common co-occurring themes (Figure 33).
 There was some cross-over with the perceived benefits (from the perspective of budget users), particularly around flexibility, network of support and collaborative relationships.
-Many of the remaining key facilitators (from perspective of staff/organisation representatives) related to the process of implementation, such as the use of 'local support organisations', the 'assessment' process, 'governance' and having a 'stakeholder forum'.
+Many of the remaining key facilitators (from perspective of staff/organization representatives) related to the process of implementation, such as the use of 'local support organizations', the 'assessment' process, 'governance' and having a 'stakeholder forum'.

-Local support organisations

-In relation to local support organisations, further MAXMaps (Figure 7.2.8) revealed that the strongest associations were with other cross-cutting themes, namely the 'provision of information', 'guidance and advice', 'support with staff recruitment' and support with 'administrative tasks' such as 'payroll and tax'.
+Local support organisations.
+In relation to local support organizations, further MAXMaps (Figure 34) revealed that the strongest associations were with other cross-cutting themes, namely the 'provision of information', 'guidance and advice', 'support with staff recruitment' and support with 'administrative tasks' such as 'payroll and tax'.